Pabhāvatī

 Pabhāvatī (ပဘာဝတီ) was a princess of Madda Kingdom and figure in the Buddhist tale Kusa Jātaka.
 She was one of the eight daughters of King Madda of Sāgala and the wife of King Kusa, who is considered a past incarnation of the Buddha.

 According to legend, she possessed unparalleled beauty in the world, with rays of light as if from the risen sun, so profound that it could illuminate seven chambers without the need for any lamp light.
 She was a past incarnation of Yaśodharā, the wife of Prince Siddhartha (the Buddha).

-In the Kusa Jātaka
+Legends

-According to the jataka, a young man lived in a village near Varanasi with his brother and sister-in-law.
+According to the Kusa Jātaka (The Birth Story of King Kusa), a young man lived in a village near Varanasi with his brother and sister-in-law.
 One day, while the young man was absent, his brother's wife prepared delicious cakes, setting aside a portion for him before consuming the rest.
 Shortly after, a monk appeared at the house to receive alms.
 Unaware that the monk was, in fact, an enlightened arhat, she offered the remaining cakes to him.
 When the young man returned and discovered that the cakes meant for him had been given away, he angrily reclaimed them from the alms bowl.

 At that moment, his sister-in-law donated some butter, which then turned a golden color.
 Filled with joy, she made a wish, desiring to be reborn as a beautiful woman who lived far away from the young man.
 He heard her wish, and made his own wish while offering his cakes back: to live one hundred yojanas away from her, before bringing her to his home to become his wife.
 The young man's initial reclamation of the cakes led to a subsequent incarnation as an unpleasant-looking man.
-Meanwhile, because of her merit in offering both the cakes and the butter, his sister-in-law was reborn as a beautiful princess.
-The young man's eventual contrition led to his wish being granted too.
+Meanwhile, as a result of her merit in offering both the cakes and the butter, his sister-in-law was reborn as a beautiful princess named Pabhāvatī, the eldest daughter of the king of Madda.
+The young man's eventual contrition likewise led to his wish being granted.

-According to the Kusa Jātaka (The Birth Story of King Kusa), Pabhāvatī, the eldest daughter of the Madda king, was renowned for her exceptional beauty, which rivalled that of the celestial beings Devaccharā.
+Pabhāvatī was renowned for her exceptional beauty, which rivalled that of the celestial beings Devaccharā.
 In the neighbouring Malla kingdom, Crown Prince Kusa, known for his unsightly appearance, consistently refused marriage proposals.
 After rejecting his fourth suitor, Kusa expressed a desire to marry a woman who resembled a golden statue he had created.